Snikitha-V/HARRY-POTTER/README.md

 Become invisible with just a black cloth!
 This OpenCV-powered Python project creates a real-time invisibility effect inspired by Harry Potter's magical cloak.

 ## What Does It Do ❓
 Ever wanted to disappear like a wizard?
-This project uses computer vision to detect black-colored objects in your webcam feed and replaces them with a pre-captured background—making anything black appear invisible!
+This project uses computer vision to detect black-colored objects in your webcam feed and replaces them with a pre-captured background—making anything black appear invisible!!

 ### Perfect for:
 - Creating magical effects and illusions